“A long habit of not thinking a thing wrong, gives it a superficial appearance of being right…”

 Regrettably, our state and local governments, in most cases, are bought off from doing their duty when they accept federal grants that come with strings attached.
 These “strings” usually involve the compromise of the people’s property or the people’s liberty.

-While we are focusing a great deal, as we should, on the Presidential election, I fear we are incrementally losing sight of the tremendous allies we have to keep a president and a runaway court in check through our local and state government elections.
+While we continue focusing a great deal on what President Trump will do, I fear we are incrementally losing sight of the tremendous allies we have to keep a president and a runaway court in check through our local and state governments.

-We need local leaders who will stand against the corruption of central planners dispersing bribes tempting them to betray their constituents.
+We need local leaders who will stand against the corruption of good-ole-boy politicians and central planners dispersing bribes tempting them to betray their constituents.

 The opinions expressed by columnists are their own and do not necessarily represent the views of Barb Wire.